MicrosoftDocs/power-automate-docs/articles/guidance/planning/introduction.md

+---
+title: Planning a Power Automate project - Introduction | Microsoft Docs
+description: Power Automate is a tool you can use to automate your manual and repetitive processes so that you can focus on a higher-value tasks.
+It is a unique, unified service that can automate cloud services, desktop applications, and legacy systems.
+author: taiki-yoshida
+ms.service: flow
+ms.topic: conceptual
+ms.custom: guidance
+ms.date: 12/05/2020
+ms.author: tayoshi
+ms.reviewer: kathyos

+---

 # Introduction: Planning a Power Automate Project

 Power Automate is a tool you can use to automate your manual and repetitive